ballerina-platform/module-ballerina-soap/docs/spec/spec.md

 ## 2.2 Supported APIs

-This section outlines the APIs supported by the Ballerina SOAP library, providing an overview of their functionalities.
+This section outlines the APIs supported by the Ballerina SOAP package, providing an overview of their functionalities.

 ### 2.2.1 Send & Receive